-As a mediumsized company with a long industry experience and tradition in the electronics industry, we have diverse stakeholders who have an interest in our business activities.
-Our most relevant stakeholders include our employees, our customers, suppliers and business partners, as well as communities and external networks.
+As a medium-sized company with extensive industry experience and a longstanding tradition in the electronics sector, we engage with a diverse range of stakeholders who are interested in our business activities.
+Our most relevant stakeholder groups include our employees, customers, sup-pliers, business partners, communities, and external networks.